epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

-# Milestone P3
+# Covid Trends

-## Covid Trends: Predicting covid deaths with Google Trends
+## Predicting covid deaths with Google Trends

 You can find [here](https://covidtrends.github.io/) the Data Story.